WEATHER, THUNDERSTORMS, LIGHTNING, AND MORE

 A single lightning strike can scorch as small as a spot, or as large as 25 acres.

-Lightning is responsible for half of the wildfires in our forests.
+Lightning was responsible for half of the wildfires in our forests.

 The largest dry lightning storm on record started 1,488 fires in the northern Rocky Mountains during a 10 day period in June of 1940.